-This exhibition focused on what the town of Niagara on the Lake was like just prior to and during the beginning of the War of 1812.
+This exhibition focused on what the town of Niagara on the Lake was like just prior to and during the War of 1812.
 The exhibit explored the individuals who lived in Niagara as well as the community within which they lived.
-The exhibition also touched upon what steps were being taken to protect Upper Canada at the very early stages of War.
-We also focused on the Battle of Queenston Heights which occurred on October 13, 1812.
-The exhibition was generously sponsored by:
+The exhibition also touched upon what steps were being taken to protect Upper Canada at the very early stages of war.
+The exhibition has a special focus on the Battle of Queenston Heights which occurred on October 13, 1812.

 An exhibition featuring the original artwork of Canadian artists recreating the imagery of the War of 1812 from the Niagara area.
 Exhibition includes Cameron Porteous' "12 Hours that Saved a Country" series of paintings that depict the events of the Battle of Queenston Heights of October 13, 1812.